github/docs/content/developers/webhooks-and-events/events/issue-event-types.md

 {% data reusables.issue-events.issue-event-common-properties %}
 {% data reusables.issue-events.project-card-properties %}

+## converted_to_discussion

+The issue was converted to a discussion.

 ## cross-referenced

 The issue or pull request was referenced from another issue or pull request.